 - Don’t fry more than two breasts at a time in a regular sized skillet, or the oil temperature will drop and the schnitzels will become greasy.
 When the oil is at the right temperature, the schnitzels will absorb very little oil and cook up light and crisp.

-- After frying, set the schnitzels on a drying rack (or on a paper towel-lined plate) to drain excess oil.
+- After frying, set the schnitzels on a wire rack (or on a paper towel-lined plate or baking sheet) to drain excess oil.

 - Sprinkle the schnitzels with additional salt to taste, if desired.
 Serve hot garnished with lemon wedges or your favorite condiment.
 Mustard and hot sauce both pair well with schnitzel.
 If you have any tenderloins, take dibs on who gets to eat them – that meat is especially tender (hence the name "tenderloin").
 Enjoy!